tsavina/model_server/docs/api_reference_guide.md

 - [TensorFlow Serving REST API](./model_server_rest_api_tfs.md)
 - [KServe REST API](./model_server_rest_api_kfs.md)

-If you already use one of these APIs, integration of OpenVINO Model Server should be smooth and transparent.
+If you already use one of these APIs, integration of OpenVINO Model Server should be smooth and transparent